wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 However, if you try that, you will see -1 in the console.

--1 is what is returned when it didn't find anything (the reason it doens't give you 0 is because 0 is the first item in the array).
+-1 is what is returned when it didn't find anything (the reason it doesn't give you 0 is because 0 is the first item in the array).

 ![](@attachment/Clipboard_2020-04-10-15-00-54.png) 11:25